Holy Humor Part 2: Twelve Bible Stories That Make You Chuckle

-This story in Exodus 32 is a very serious and tragic one; the egregious sin of Aaron and the Israelites resulted in three thousand Israelites being slain for their sin.
+This is a very serious and story; the egregious sin of Aaron and the Israelites resulted in three thousand Israelites being slain for their sin.
 Some parts of the story can make one chuckle, however.

 Moses had been up on the mountain for forty days and nights receiving instruction from God.
 God gave him the stone tablets with the ten commandments on them.
 Meanwhile, the people were freaking out.
 "Man, it's been forty days and Moses still isn't back.
 This is getting old real fast.
 He's probably dead or something."
 So they went to Moses' brother, Aaron the priest, and demanded he make them a god to worship.
 As Aaron was a spineless, people-pleaser, he said, "Okay, this is the plan.
 Bring all your gold jewelry and I'll make a golden calf."
 And so he did.
 Then the people worshiped the calf and commenced to worship it with an orgy.
 God told Moses to get down there quick because they had made a molten calf and were worshiping and sacrificing to it.

 Chuckle # 1 - breaking the tablets during a temper tantrum: When Moses and Joshua reached the base of the mountain and saw the golden calf and the orgy Moses was furious.
 He threw down the stone tablets, breaking them, and stormed off toward them to put a stop to it.